Lucy-Family-Institute/presqt/docs/target_integration.rst

-        transfer_in                  array Targets this target can accept transfers from transfer_out                 array Targets this target can transfer to supported_hash_algorithms    array The hash algorithms supported by the target
+        transfer_in                  array Targets this target can accept transfers from transfer_out                 array Targets this target can transfer to supported_hash_algorithms    array The hash algorithms supported by the target infinite_depth               bool  Does the target support an infinite depth hierarchy?
         ============================ ===== ========================================================================

     **Target JSON Example:**